Airport Express Line (Delhi Metro): History

-In 2022, the DMRC decided to increase the operating speed from 80 km/h to 120 km/h by 2023 reducing travel time from the current 20 minutes to less than 15 minutes.
+In 2022, the DMRC decided to increase the operating speed from 100km/h (62 mph to 110km/h (68 mph) by 2023 reducing travel time from the current 20 minutes to less than 15 minutes.

+On 17 September 2023, the Dwarka Sector 25 metro station opened to the public, extending the Airport Express Line two kilometers into the India International Convention and Expo Centre (also known as Yashobhoomi), which opened on the same day.
+The station is underground within the new convention center, with entrances providing a quick connection to current and future exhibition halls as well as an indoor arena, among other attractions at the new convention center.

 Map

 Stations

 All the six metro stations on the line are known as City Airport Terminals (CATs).
 They are fitted with state-of-the-art gadgets like explosive detectors, large x-ray baggage scanners, under vehicle scanners, quick reaction teams and dog squads to ensure full security of commuters and baggage alike.
 The stations have full-height platform screen doors to prevent untoward incidents and to provide better air conditioning.
 All the stations are secured with a network of CCTV cameras which relays live images to the station control room, security control room and operations control centre.
 The security of the airport line is handled by Central Industrial Security Force who also handles the safety of all the stations of DMRC.

 All the stations are disabled friendly so that people on wheelchairs can access them with facilities such as stations with ramps having a mild slope leading to elevators, the elevators are specially designed for the convenience of physically challenged people and capable of carrying stretchers, help call points are located at various points of stations and trains so that in case of any emergency, a disabled person can seek help by just pressing the call buttons.
 The elevators can be used by visually impaired persons with the elevator buttons having Braille letters.